What is real and what is the reality?

 Son in Hebrew is בן (ben) which comes from the noun הבנה which is understanding.
 So in an abstract thinking “sons” symbolize “the understandings” that someone has about the world.
 And the request to sacrifice the “son” means to be willing “to slaughter our understanding about the world” because what we think about the world it is not the real thing.

 The shifting point in this story is the appearance of the ram.
 Ram in Hebrew is איל Ayil.
-The value of the word איל is 41 and with the binding power (the origin) which is one is 42.
+The value of the word איל is 41 and with the binding power of the one is 42.

 What does the number 42 symbolize?